Page fragments

 page:metadatawithkind: "jsonld".

 page:metadata works in sandboxed plugins, gets validation and deduplication for free, and avoids the trust burden of shipping raw HTML to visitors.
-Reach for page:fragments only when you genuinely need to ship JavaScript or HTML.
+Reach for page:fragments only when you need to ship JavaScript or HTML.